vetty88/amthlete-app/client/README.md

 #### Step 2: Install `gh-pages` and add `deploy` to `scripts` in `package.json`

-Now, whenever you run `npm run build`, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.
+Now, whenever you run `yarn run build`, you will see a cheat sheet with instructions on how to deploy to GitHub Pages.

 To publish it at [https://myusername.github.io/my-app](https://myusername.github.io/my-app), run: